oracle-samples/bysyscall/README.md

 # bysyscall design

-With this approach in mind, we can createan LD_PRELOAD library with its
+With this approach in mind, we can create

 - an LD_PRELOAD libbysyscall shared library with its own versions of libc functions which consult these memory-mapped values, falling back to the libc functions if this fails.

-- a user-space program (bysyscall) is responsible for launching BPF programs to help populate cache values and update them in response to events
+- a user-space service and associated program (bysyscall) is responsible for launching BPF programs to help populate cache values and update them in response to events.

+The bysyscall service runs the bysyscall program, which loads and attaches the set of BPF programs needed to update the shared memory map values from the BPF side.
+These are then pinned and the program exits.
+As a result there is nothing running in userspace aside from the `LD_PRELOAD`ed library to support syscall bypass.

 # bysyscall usage

-To use bysyscall it will then be a matter of using the LD_PRELOAD approach to launch your program e.g.
+To use bysyscall it will then be a matter of using the LD_PRELOAD approach to launch your program (once the bysyscall service has been started)

 ```
+$ service bysyscall start

 $ LD_PRELOAD=/usr/lib64/libbsyscall.so myprogram
 ```

-When a program is launched this way, libybsyscall's replacement libc wrapper functions will be run, avoiding system calls where possible.
+When a program is launched this way, libybsyscall's replacement library wrapper functions will be run, avoiding system calls where possible.

-# Supported libc syscall wrapper functions
+# Supported syscall wrapper functions

 Per-task bysyscall wrappers are provided for

-- getpid()
-- getppid() (to do)
+- `getpid()`
-- getuid() (to do)
+- `getuid()`
-- geteuid() (to do)
+- `getgid()`

 # Example usage